HaoranPeng21/2024_PVC_Sfrugi_analysis/README.md

 ### Purpose

-Explore the microbiota change after PVC digestion in S. frugiperda and T. molitor Larvar.
+Explore the PVC degradation biological resources in S. frugiperda and T. molitor larvar gut.